-As a renter-majority community, the City of Saint Paul supports state and local government tools that increase the supply of housing units for our most vulnerable residents and expands access through tenant protections.
+As a renter-majority community, the City of Saint Paul supports state ad local government tools that increase the supply of housing units for our most vulnerable residents and expands access through tenant protections.
 The City also supports reducing racial disparities in homeownership through increasing in homeownership opportunities and increasing resiliency of existing homeowners.

 In the 2021 general election, St. Paul voters approved a rent ordinance by ballot initiative.
-The City is currently working towards implementing the voter approved rent ordinance by the implementation date of May 1, 2022 and supports sustainable housing policy that meets growth and equity goals in Saint Paul, while ensuring everyone has access to stable and affordable housing.
+The City is currently working towards implementing the voter approved, and City Council amended, rent ordinance by the implementation date of January 1, 2023 and supports sustainable housing policy that meets growth and equity goals in Saint Paul, while ensuring everyone has access to stable and affordable housing.
 The City continues to examine the rent ordinance and what efforts are needed to ensure the ordinance can be effectively implemented to protect renters, support the continued investment in our housing stock, and allow for the construction of needed additional housing units.